 "The drunkard is destined to suffer in the drunkard's eternity, as you have suffered; the enticement of drink is evanescent, the agony to follow is eternal.
-You have seen that the sub-regions of earth supply an intoxicant.
+You have seen that the subregions of earth supply an intoxicant.
 Taste not again of any intoxicant; let your recent lesson be your last.
 Any stimulant is an enemy to man, any narcotic is a fiend.
 It destroys its victim, and corrupts the mind, entices it into pastures grotesque, and even pleasant at first, but destined to eternal misery in the end.
 Beware of the eternity that follows the snapping of the life-thread of a drunkard.
-Come," he abruptly said, "let us pursue our journey."
-CHAPTER XXXVI.
+Come," he abruptly said, "we will pursue our journey."
+[NOTR.-Morphine, belladonna, hyoscyamus and cannabis indica are narcotics, and yet each differs in its action from the others.
+Alcohol and methyl alcohol are intoxicants; ether, chloroform, and chloral are anæsthetics, and yet no two are possessed of the same qualities.
+Is there any good reason to doubt that combinations of the elements as yet hidden from man can not cause hallucinations that combine and intensify the most virulent of narcotics, intoxicants, and anæsthetics, and pall the effects of hashish or of opium?
+If, in the course of experimentation, a chemist should strike upon a compound that in traces only would subject his mind and drive his pen to record such seemingly extravagant ideas as are found in the hallucinations herein pictured, would it not be his duty to bury the discovery from others, to cover from mankind the existence of such a noxious fruit of the chemist's or pharmaceutist's art?
+Introduce such an intoxicant, and start it to ferment in humanity's blood, and before the world were advised of its possible results, might not the ever increasing potency gain such headway as to destroy, or debase, our civilization, and even to exterminate mankind'--J. U. L.] INTERLUDE.